390 home

 Is this the class for you?

 English 390 is an elective, one of many that can fulfill an upper level perspectives requirement in the Humanities.
 It could also count toward an English degree or a Religion degree.
-But you don't have to take it.
+But it's not a religion class.

 1. God doesn't write literature.
 People do.
 To consider the bible as literature is to assume human authorship that reflects human purposes.
-We will not and cannot consider the role of "divine inspiration" or "higher truth" in these texts.
+In this class, we cannot consider the role of "divine inspiration" or "higher truth" in these texts.
 When we look at a work of literature, we consider not just aspects of style and theme, but authorial intent, historical context, and the ways that translation, transcription (copying), and transmission (passing down) may alter meaning.

 3. We will discuss a wide range of modern scholarship by people, some of them ministers, priests, and rabbis, who often question traditional assumptions about the bible.
 You will be responsible for understanding this scholarship even if you disagree with it.
 Here are some of the controversial issues we'll discuss:

 1. Speculations about the bible's authorship.
-While many traditional Christians believe the bible to be divinely inspired, our textbook reflects a large community of recognized scholars who believe it to be the work of many writers and editors who freely wrote, assembled, edited, and revised parts of the bible for their own reasons.
+While many traditional Christians, Jews, and Muslims believe the bible to be divinely inspired, our textbook reflects a large community of recognized scholars who believe it to be the work of many writers and editors who freely wrote, assembled, edited, and revised parts of the bible for their own reasons.

 2. Speculations about chronology.
 Most of the scholarship we will examine abandons traditional beliefs about when bible texts were composed.
 It also rejects notions that Genesis is a literal account of the creation.
 Instead, this scholarship assumes that the ability to write arose quite late in human history, and that works like Genesis were poetic speculations about the origins of the world.